shivdeepak/shivdeepak.com/content/posts/python-dev-on-cursor.md

 This is the fastest formatter and linter for Python written in Rust.
 You don't need to install any other formatter or linter.

-To enable the linter and farmatter, add the following to your VS Code `settings.json` file.
+To enable the linter and formatter, add the following to your VS Code `settings.json` file.

 ```json
 {